 TIP: Reservations for Hogwarts Express often book up more than a month in advance.
 Therefore, we recommend buying your ticket as soon as you know your dates.

-One long 13 hour day – This tour from Edinburgh passes and points out key film locations from all 8 Harry Potter movies as it makes its way to Fort William.
+One long 13-hour day – This tour from Inverness passes and points out key film locations from all 8 Harry Potter movies as it makes its way to Fort William.
 Here, you will board the Hogwarts Express for a one-way journey.
 The return is via coach.
-Check pricing and reviews.
+Reserve your all-day adventure.

 Inverlochy Castle